thomasvt/Box2DNet/README.md

 ### Reading native arrays from IntPtr

-Some structs you receive from native Box2D contain arrays.
-For example `b2ContactEvents.beginEvents`, which is an IntPtr, shows in its parameter comment that you should read it as an array of `b2SensorBeginTouchEvent`:
+Some structs received from native Box2D contain arrays.
+To read those arrays Box2dNet provides convenience method `NativeArrayAsSpan` to loop over the native contents without making temporary copies.

-To do this, you can use the provided convenience method `NativeArrayAsSpan` to loop over the native contents.
-Like this:
+Example: field `IntPtr b2ContactEvents.beginEvents` shows in its comment that you should read it as an array of `b2ContactBeginTouchEvent`:

 ``` C#
 var hitEvents = B2Api.b2World_GetContactEvents(b2WorldId);